heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 * Marketing: Direct marketing, Social Media Leverage or repeat customers reducing dependence on Airbnb's algorithm.
 * Pricing Strategy: Dynamic pricing, discounts, per person pricing, additional services.
 For example, if you have 3 bedrooms but if a group only need 2 beds, you can close the third bedroom and reduce total cost.
 * Seasonality: High demand in summer/winter vs. off-season occupancy.

-**Cost Optimization**

- \[
-\begin{aligned}
-C = F + V
-\end{aligned}
-\]

-Where:

-* F is fixed costs (mortgage ~$24k/y, property taxes ~$5k/y, insurance ~$3k/y, permits $1k/y)
-* V is variable costs (cleaning fees ($180+tx), utilities ~$3k/y, maintenance $10k/y including renovations, consumable $4k to 6k/y, Airbnb fees, online services)

-**Final Takeaways**

-* Owning and operating a vacation property is not for everyone.
-You need to have expert skills in at least one of these areas: marketing/sales, photography, customer service, operations including maintenance and cleaning.
-You also need a business plan on how you plan to tackle major issues.
-If there is no more running water, how are you going to fix it?
-Same for a broken amenity, mice, or a sick cleaning team.
-* Make sure to buy a property with unique advantages, such as a ski-in, ski-out chalet, an exclusive water feature (waterfall, private lake), breathtaking view of the landscape, or unique architecture such as treehouse or a glass house.
-There are thousands of lakefront chalets, or properties with a spa, swimming pool or volleyball court, and you will have to compete fiercely if you get one of these, possibly driving prices down.
-* Better yet, develop a unique story behind your Airbnb.
-Vacation properties with a genesis story and a community fare better than your average run-of-the-mill vacation property.
-Having a community with shared values also lowers thefts, maintenance and marketing costs, cancellations in exchange for time building the community through articles, media, events etc. I have started producing media and sharing [what we do at the Chalet](https://studiozenkai.com/post/chalet-life/).
-Let's see how it goes in 2025
-* Have a plan to cut down costs.
-You might clean yourself.
-You could market your own website and leverage social media.
-You could build a property made of stainless steel so even toddlers or party goers  cannot break anything.
-* Have a plan to cut down on maintenance.
-In summer, I absolutely need to go to the property every 20 days otherwise there will dozens of broken amenities.
-The more amenities you have, the more maintenance is needed.
-Think hard how you can go around this.

-Despite the challenges, this adventure has been nothing short of transformative.
-Hosting over 300 families, learning countless skills, and creating [irreplaceable memories with my family](https://studiozenkai.com/post/chalet-life/) has made it all worthwhile.
-If you're ready for an adventure that tests and rewards you in equal measure, hosting a vacation property might just be for you!